Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 - What are the strata levies and pending levies on the property?

-A levy is another word for fee in the real estate business, owners of strata titled properties are charged with these levies (fees) to cover costs for maintenance of the common areas for example, such as for the gym and the swimming pool
+A levy is another word for a fee in the real estate business, owners of strata-titled properties are charged with these levies (fees) to cover costs for maintenance of the common areas for example, such as for the gym and the swimming pool

 - Has the property owner done a pest or building inspection recently?
 You don’t want to end up with sanitary issues shortly after your purchase

 - Does the agent provide the sales contract?

 Do I need to visit Australia to view the property?

 If you can’t visit Australia to check the property (which I still recommend) you can hire a buyer’s agent that will check the property on your behalf.

 The buyer’s agent can help you to find interesting properties and also negotiate the offer for you.
 In that case, you don’t need to talk directly to the real estate agency.

 Before you choose a buyer’s agent, make sure that he or she is licensed to avoid future problems.